 Sex Offender Information You Can Consider

-Although you may not be able to use the registry as a factor in your hiring decision, you may still receive and use court records showing convictions for the underlying offenses committed by a registrant.
+Although you may not be able to use the sex offender registry as a factor in your hiring decision, you may still receive and use court records showing convictions for the underlying offense(s) committed by a registrant.

 You also may use information you learn directly from the applicant.
 If the job candidate discloses the sex-offender status, your business should have a trained HR professional who can direct the interviewee to elaborate on the convictions underlying the registration.
 Make sure to document the information to avoid confusion on the source of the information.